InsightSoftwareConsortium/ITK-Wasm/doc/content/examples/inputs_outputs.md

 ## Introduction

 This example dives deeper into `itk::wasm::Pipeline` image inputs and outputs and how they are handled.
-We will create a pipeline to smooth an image with a median filter, run the WASM from the command line, in Node.js.
+We will create a pipeline to smooth an image with a median filter, run the Wasm from the command line, in Node.js.

 Make sure to complete the [Hello Pipeline!](./hello_pipeline.html) example before you start your filtering journey.